Last edited: Aug 12, 2020

 I once believed God showed me my future husband.
 When the relationship crashed, I was devastated emotionally, psychologically, and spiritually.

-I laugh because I can't believe I recovered; it was one of the darkest moments of my life, and I didn't believe that I can ever be normal again.
+I laugh because I can't believe I recovered; it was one of those darkest moments of my life, and I didn't believe I can ever be normal again.

 And it was not really because of the man, but because of the thought of having done something wrong to cause God's will not to come to pass.